jgraley/inferno-cpp2v/trunk/docs/readme.txt

 Looking at the graphs for simple programs and simple steps can be fairly informative about what is going on.

-Doxygen [WORK IN PROGRESS]
+Doxygen

-Install Doxygen and run the document generation makefile in docs/doxygen/ to get the generated docs.
+Install Doxygen and run

+    make docs

+from trunk/ directory.
+Documentation is generated as html in trunk/docs/doxygen/html.

 Comments in source code